 Question 3434.A person is most inclined to conform with a group when she

 Question 3535.Which of these is a good example of Freud's concept of transference?

-Question 3636.Each participant in Stanley Milgram's experiment was asked to test his willingness to:
+Question 3636.Each participant in Stanley Milgram's experiment on obedience and authority was asked to test his willingness to: